riciuuu/myTime/README.md

 ## ✨ Why MyTime?

-Because you deserve a date/time library that is:
+You deserve a date/time library that is:

 - 🔁 Immutable — like time itself
 - 📦 Lightweight — no bloat, just plugins
-- 🌍 Localized — because "Ieri la 14:00" matters too
+- 🌍 Localized — because „Ieri la 14:00” matters too
-- 🧱 Modular — pick what you need
+- 🧱 Modular — pick only what you need
-- ⛓️ Chainable — clean syntax, predictable logic
+- ⛓️ Chainable — clean and fluent syntax
 - 🧠 Typed — full TypeScript support
 - 🔌 Extensible — via plugin system
-- 📅 Practical — human-friendly formatting, diffing, calendar views
+- 📅 Practical — human-friendly formatting, diffs, calendar view

 ---